ShaunFell/GRChombo_GeneralizedProca/Examples/GeneralizedProca/README.md

 Kerr black metric is in form of quasi-isotropic coordinates

 The first few seconds of the simulation consistute the *relaxation time* for the conformal factor.
 We use the ```ChiRelaxation``` method to minimize violations of the Hamiltonian constraint.
 This is accomplished by the modification of the ```evaluateRHS``` method of the level class.
 Before a simulation time of $t_{\chi}$, we evolve the formula $$\partial_t \chi = \chi*H*s$$, where $s$ is the relaxation speed.
 Note: This differs from the implementation of ```ChiRelaxation``` is base GRChombo.
 In the original source code, they divided by $\chi$, instead of multiplying it.
 This fails for Kerr in Quasi-Isotropic coordinates since the conformal factor goes to zero near the singularity, hence the flow equation becomes unusable.
+Note also that this reduces the control over the initial state of the system since the relaxation can asymptote to a different physical system